immutable/ts-immutable-sdk/README.md

     config: CheckoutModuleConfiguration,
   ) {
     // imported from '@imtbl/config', addClientAppIdToAxoisHeader
-    // adds x-immutable-client-app-id header to all axios requests addClientAppIdToAxoisHeader(config.baseConfig.clientAppId);
+    // adds the x-immutable-client-app-id header to all axios requests addClientAppIdToAxoisHeader(config.baseConfig.clientAppId);

     // You can also remove these headers.